Rennesøy Municipality: Geography

 The island municipality sat on the south side of the large Boknafjorden.
-It consists of about 80 islands, most of which are uninhabited.
-The main islands are Rennesøy, Mosterøy, Klosterøy, Fjøløy, Sokn, Bru, Brimse, and the western part of Åmøy (the eastern part is part of Stavanger municipality).
-All of the main islands are connected together and to the mainland by a series of bridges and tunnels (except for Brimse which has a ferry connection).
+It consisted of about 80 islands, most of which were uninhabited.
+The main islands included Rennesøy, Mosterøy, Klosterøy, Fjøløy, Sokn, Bru, Brimse, and the western part of Åmøy (the eastern part is part of Stavanger Municipality).
+The highest point in the municipality was the 233.6 m tall mountain Hodnafjellet on the southeastern coast of the island of Rennesøy.

+All of the main islands were connected together and to the mainland by a series of bridges and tunnels (except for Brimse which has a ferry connection).
 The Fjøløy Lighthouse is located in the northwestern part of the municipality, lighting a main shipping channel to Stavanger.

+Tysvær Municipality was located to the north (across the fjord), Finnøy Municipality was located to the northeast, Strand Municipality was located to the east, Stavanger Municipality was located to the south, Randaberg Municipality was located to the southwest, and Kvitsøy Municipality was located to the west.